Great Canon: Usage in the Church

-The Great Canon is only appointed to be read or chanted during Great Lent.
+The Great Canon is only appointed to be read or chanted during Great Lent in Byzantine churches.
 During the first four nights of Clean Week, it is broken up into parts and read during the service of Great Compline.
 On Thursday of the Fifth Week, the Great Canon is chanted in its entirety during Orthros.
 In anticipation of the Canon, Vespers on Wednesday afternoon is longer than normal, with special stichera added in honor of the Great Canon.
 While the Great Canon itself is recited during Matins for Thursday, this service is usually celebrated by anticipation on the prior Wednesday evening, so that more people can attend.

 The faithful generally remain standing during the entirety of the services.
 At the refrain "Have mercy on me, O God, have mercy on me," a full prostration is performed by those able to do so.
 Those who are unable do a metania or cross themselves.

 As a part of the Matins of the Great Canon, the Life of St. Mary of Egypt by St. Sophronius, Patriarch of Jerusalem (634 - 638) is read, for her example of repentance and overcoming temptation.
 On this day also is chanted the famous kontakion, "My soul, my soul, why sleepest thou..." by St. Romanos the Melodist.
 The next day (Thursday morning) a special Presanctified Liturgy is celebrated, and the fast is relaxed slightly (wine and oil are allowed) as consolation after the long service the night before.
 Some of the odes have additional refrains and troparia to the author of the canon, St. Andrew of Crete, or St. Mary of Egypt, considered one of the greatest models of repentance in Christian history, whose life is read during the chanting of the canon on the fifth Thursday of Great Lent.